ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Implementations should sort the branches of the tree of connection options in order of their preference rank.
 Leaf nodes on branches with higher rankings represent connection attempts that will be raced first.
-Implementations should order the branches to reflect the preferences expressed by the application for its new connection, including Protocol and Path Selection Properties, which are specified in {{I-D.ietf-taps-interface}}.
+Implementations should order the branches to reflect the preferences expressed by the application for its new connection, including Selection and Connection Properties, which are specified in {{I-D.ietf-taps-interface}}.

 In addition to the properties provided by the application, an implementation may include additional criteria such as cached performance estimates, see {{performance-caches}}, or system policy, see {{role-of-system-policy}}, in the ranking.
-Two examples of how the Protocol and Path Selection Properties may be used to sort branches are provided below:
+Two examples of how the Selection and Connection Properties may be used to sort branches are provided below:

-* Interface Type:
+* Selection Property "Interface Instance or Type":
 If the application specifies an interface type to be preferred or avoided, implementations should rank paths accordingly.
 If the application specifies an interface type to be required or prohibited, we expect an implementation to not include the non-conforming paths into the three.

-* Capacity Profile:
+* Connection Property "Capacity Profile":
 An implementation may use the Capacity Profile to prefer paths optimized for the application's expected traffic pattern according to cached performance estimates, see {{performance-caches}}:
+   * Scavenger:
+     Prefer paths with the highest expected available bandwidth, based on observed maximum throughput
-   * Interactive/Low Latency:
+   * Low Latency/Interactive:
      Prefer paths with the lowest expected Round Trip Time
-   * Constant Rate:
+   * Constant-Rate Streaming:
      Prefer paths that can satisfy the requested Stream Send or Stream Receive Bitrate, based on observed maximum throughput
-   * Scavenger/Bulk:
-     Prefer paths with the highest expected available bandwidth, based on observed maximum throughput

-\[Note: See {{branch-sorting-non-consensus}} for additional examples related to Properties under discussion.]

 Implementations should process properties in the following order: Prohibit, Require, Prefer, Avoid.
+\[MICHAEL: What about "Ignore" (which cancels system default preferences for an option)?]
-If Protocol or Path Selection Properties contain any prohibited properties, the implementation should first purge branches containing nodes with these properties.
+If Selection or Connection Properties contain any prohibited properties, the implementation should first purge branches containing nodes with these properties.
 For required properties, it should only keep branches that satisfy these requirements.
 Finally, it should order branches according to preferred properties, and finally use avoided properties as a tiebreaker.

-For Require and Avoid, Path Selection Properties take precedence over Protocol Selection Properties.
+For Require and Avoid, path selection takes precedence over protocol selection.
-For example, if the application has indicated both a preference for WiFi over LTE and for a feature only available in SCTP, branches will be first sorted accord to the Path Selection Property, with WiFi at the top.
-Then, branches with SCTP will be sorted to the top within their subtree according to the Protocol Selection Property.
+For example, if the application has indicated both a preference for WiFi over LTE and for a feature only available in SCTP, branches will be first sorted accord to path selection, with WiFi at the top.
+Then, branches with SCTP will be sorted to the top within their subtree according to the properties influencing protocol selection.
 However, if the implementation has cached the information that SCTP is not available on the path over WiFi, there is no SCTP node in the WiFi subtree.
 Here, the path over WiFi will be tried first, and, if connection establishment succeeds, TCP will be used.
-So the Path Selection Property of preferring WiFi takes precedence over the Protocol Selection Property of preferring SCTP.
+So the Selection Property of preferring WiFi takes precedence over the Property that led to a preference for SCTP.

 ~~~~~~~~~~
 1. [www.example.com:80, Any, Any Stream]